 A tiny, white, moth-like creature called the whitefly can rise in clouds from badly infested plants.
 It can be real trouble to try to control.
 These bugs pass through a lot of stages in their life, but only the adult pest is susceptible to pesticides.

 Whiteflies are sap suckers like other pests.
 Therefore, there’s the issue of honeydew and sooty mold.
-Plants look less full of vigor, but whiteflies don’t completely seriously damage the whole plant.
+Plants look less full of vigor, but whiteflies don’t seriously damage the whole plant completely.
 The mold can do more damage by reducing photosynthesis.